Skip to main content

 02 / 04

-WordPress's EAV database model is flexible but slow at scale.
-Without object cache, the database repeats the same work for every visitor.
+The EAV model behind WordPress is wonderfully flexible and painfully slow at scale.
+Without an object cache, the database grinds through identical work for each visitor, one by one.

 03 / 04